jeremymaya/data-structures-and-algorithms/challenges/FizzBuzzTree/README.md

 ### Problem Domain
 Write a function called FizzBuzzTree which takes a tree as an argument.
 Without utilizing any of the built-in methods available to your language, determine weather or not the value of each node is divisible by 3, 5 or both, and change the value of each of the nodes:
-* If the value is divisible by 3, replace the value with ìFizzî
+* If the value is divisible by 3, replace the value with ‚ÄúFizz‚Äù
-* If the value is divisible by 5, replace the value with ìBuzzî
+* If the value is divisible by 5, replace the value with ‚ÄúBuzz‚Äù
-* If the value is divisible by 3 and 5, replace the value with ìFizzBuzzî
+* If the value is divisible by 3 and 5, replace the value with ‚ÄúFizzBuzz‚Äù

 Return the tree with its new values.